f5devcentral/nginx-unprivileged-f5xc/README.md

 # NGINX Plus images for F5XC vK8S

 Nginx Plus can be deployed easily in F5XC as PaaS in vK8S (or mK8S) in order to bring capablities like SAML or OIDC.
+But it must run in unprivileged mode (non-root)
 In this repo, we maintain N+ docker image for SAML SP and OIDC Relying Party.

 <img src=./f5xc-archi.png alt="Architecture" width=1000>